If you've got a Mac-based creative studio, the best mouse for MacBook Pro, MacBook Air or a Mac PC is the perfect final touch.

 Is the Magic Mouse a good mouse for MacBook?

-if you have a MacBook and you're looking for a mouse, you may well be tempted to stick with Apple and go for the Magic Mouse.
-That has its benefits since you know from the off that it's going to integrate perfectly with MacOS.
-We find the gesture pad on the top surface works well, and it's easy to adapt to if you're used to the MacBook's trackpad.
+if you're looking for a mouse for a MacBook, you may well be tempted to stick with Apple and go for the Magic Mouse 2.
+That has its benefits since you know it's going to integrate with MacOS.
+We find the gesture pad on the top surface works, and it's easy to adapt to if you're used to the MacBook's trackpad.
 You also have a choice of two colours now.

 So why's it not at the top of our list as the best mouse for MacBook?
-Well, the main downside for us, and it is quite a downside, is that the charging point is on the bottom of the mouse, which means you can't use it while it's charging.
-So the battery should last you around a month, so it's not like you're mouse will be out of action for a couple of hours every week, but it's still frustrating if you run out of power in the middle of work.
+Well, the main downside for us, and it is quite a downside, is the location of the charging point is on the bottom of the mouse, which means you can't use it while it's charging.
+The battery should last you around a month, so it's not like you're mouse will be out of action for a couple of hours every week, but it's still frustrating if you run out of power in the middle of work.